soapopera12/learnML/ExplainLikeIam5/Machine learning 2025837b28ef4aecbc1b3261dbcfb669.md

 ### k-means++

-smarter initialization step that tends to select centroids that are distant from one another
+Smarter initialization step that tends to select centroids that are distant from one another

 1. Randomly select the first centroid, say $\mu_1$.
 2. Calculate the distance of all points from  $\mu_1$, then select the second centroid  $\mu_2$ with a probability proportional to sum of the squared distances.

-    Let’s say the distance to the few point from the current centroid is as follows
+    Let’s say the distance to the all the points from the current centroid is as follows

     - $D(x_1)$ = 1
     - $D(x_2)$ = 2